-Susan has taught widely in communities and classrooms, from writing retreats in northern Ontario and inner-city churches in Boulder, Colorado, to Renison University College, St. Jerome’s University (SJU), and Wilfrid Laurier University (WLU).
+Susan has taught widely in communities and classrooms, including at Renison University College, St. Jerome’s University, and Wilfrid Laurier University.
 She has guest-lectured in writing programs and at the Yale Institute for Sacred Music (ISM).
-In 2020, she began offering life-writing webinars with change-makers in creative nonfiction.

-Collaborating with artists, activists, and scholars is a cornerstone of her writing practice.
+Collaborating is a cornerstone of practice.
 Susan founded the award-winning Walkerton Water Stories Project, and its offspring, the Water Stories Project, and is a founding member of Native-Immigrant’s culture work in Montreal and Chile.
-As The New Quarterly’s lead nonfiction editor (2012-9), she judged national contests, and served as associate creative director of the Wild Writers Literary Festival (2013-9).
-In 2020 she became a contributing editor with the magazine, and director of the newly minted Wild Writers Mentorship Program.
+She has served as The New Quarterly’s lead nonfiction editor (2012-9), and as associate creative director of the Wild Writers Literary Festival (2013-9).
+In 2020 she transitioned to contributing editor, and became director of the newly minted Wild Writers Mentorship Program.

-Dedication to community service is colored by a rich humanities education.
-Doctoral work in anthropology, fine arts, and religious studies (University of Pittsburgh) complements an MA in Religion & Culture (WLU), training in spiritual direction (Jubilee), and a graduate certificate in creative writing (Humber School for Writers).
+Dedication to community service is coloured by a rich humanities education, including doctoral work in anthropology, fine arts, and religious studies (University of Pittsburgh); an MA in religion & culture (Wilfrid Laurier University), training in spiritual direction (Jubilee Program, St. Michael’s College, University of Toronto), and a graduate certificate in creative writing from the Humber School for Writers.

-With gratitude for living on the Haldimand Tract, in the traditional territory of the Haudenosaunee, Anishnaabeg, and Neutral peoples, Susan serves local artists and cultural organizations as vice-chair of the Region of Waterloo Arts Fund.
+With gratitude for living on the Haldimand Tract, in the traditional territory of the Haudenosaunee, Anishnaabeg, and Neutral peoples, Susan currently serves local arts and culture as vice-chair of the Region of Waterloo Arts Fund.

-Look for her writing in cafes, or cycling on her Simcoe, wicker basket brimming with baguettes.
+Look for her cycling on her Simcoe, wicker basket brimming with baguettes.

 Watch for news of her next book in 2022.